bengler/checkpoint/README.md

 Centralized authentication broker for web applications that supports a number of authentication mechanisms and is provided via a http-interface.
 Checkpoint can take care of logging your users into your application and keep track of session and access privileges across services.

 In a next iteration, logging in is going to be extracted into a frontend pebble.
-This is partly for performance purposes (identity store vs logging in have very differente usage patterns), and partly because they're different things and should, therefore, live in different places.
+This is partly for performance purposes (identity store vs logging in have very different usage patterns), and partly because they're different things and should, therefore, live in different places.
 However, that is going to happen after we've gotten the bare bones of our Cahootsware project working.

 ## Concepts